5. Finding the best solution

 There is no one-size-fits-all approach to choosing assistive technology - what works for one person may not work for another.
 For example, one person might find it helpful to have a recorded message reminding them to take their keys with them, while another person might find this confusing.
 It can help to think carefully about the person's specific needs and capabilities, and consider what the benefits of using the technology might be.

 It is important to make sure the technology is supporting the person and not restricting them.
-It is also a good idea to look at the person's living space and see if there are adaptations to the environment that may help (eg making sure there are good lighting levels and removing trip hazards).
-For more information see the page: Equipment, adaptions and improvements to the home.
+It is also a good idea to look at the person's living space and see if there are adaptations to the environment that may help (for example making sure there are good lighting levels and removing trip hazards).
+For more information see factsheet 429, Equipment, adaptions and improvements to the home.

 When choosing assistive technology, some things to consider include: